Food Network

-Food Network is an American basic cable channel owned by Television Food Network, G.P., a joint venture and general partnership between Warner Bros.
-Discovery Networks (which holds a 69% ownership stake of the network) and Nexstar Media Group (which owns the remaining 31%).
-Despite this ownership structure, Warner Bros.
-Discovery has operating control of the channel, and manages and operates it as a division of the Warner Bros.
+Food Network is an American basic cable channel owned by Television Food Network, G.P., a unit of Warner Bros.
+Discovery, who manages and operates it as a division of the Warner Bros.
 Discovery U.S. Networks Group.
 The channel airs both special and regular episodic programs about food and cooking.
+Cooking Channel, a network launched in 2002, is a spin-off of Food Network.
 In addition to its headquarters in New York City, Food Network has offices in Atlanta, Los Angeles, San Francisco, Chicago, Detroit, Jersey City, Cincinnati, and Knoxville.

-Food Network was established on November 23, 1993, 6:00 am as TV Food Network and in 1997, it adopted its current name.
-It was acquired by Scripps Networks Interactive; Scripps Networks Interactive later merged with Discovery, Inc. in 2018, and WarnerMedia was merged with Discovery, Inc. to form a single company, Warner Bros.
+Food Network was established on November 23, 1993, 6:00 am as TV Food Network and on April 1, 1996, it adopted its current name.
+It was acquired by Scripps Networks Interactive who later merged with Discovery, Inc. in 2018, and WarnerMedia was merged with Discovery, Inc. to form Warner Bros.
 Discovery.
-As of September 2018, 91 million households receive Food Network (98.6% of households with cable) in the United States.
+As of November 2023, Food Network is available to approximately 70,000,000 pay television households in the United States-down from its 2011 peak of 100,000,000 households.